Tuckmd/Tuckmd.github.io/_posts/2024-01-01-author-analytics.md

   - research
 ---

 Type in any researcher's name to see their publication venues, research keywords, citation stats, and co-author network pulled live from OpenAlex.
+Results are filtered to peer-reviewed articles, reviews, book chapters, and conference papers only.

 <style>
 * { box-sizing: border-box; }